Acid-Override/Testolio/FAQ.md

    UBports is pronounced "You Be Ports" and Ubuntu is pronounced "Ooh boon too".
 UBports is not plural, never remove the S from the end.

+###POSSIBLE FAQ IDEAS

+##What is Project Sudoku?

+Project Sudoku is our latest plan to fast-track the development of an image based on Ubuntu 16.04.
+It involves taking a majority of the Unity 8 / Mir source that is running right now on 15.04 and rebuilding it on 16.04.
+Easy, right?

+Actually, it seems like this will be much easier than continuing all of the conversion work from the final Unity 8 sources back to phones.
+At the end of Unity's life inside Canonical, the convergence vision was (mostly) dropped in the hope of bringing it to market faster.
+This included some work to convert Upstart scripts to SystemD units, rewriting slow QML modules in C++, and some other extremely thoughtful and useful additions.
+Unfortunately, none of this work was completed and we're left with something that's... half baked.
+Marius sent me a picture of two people walking up some stairs and then falling back down to illustrate the difficulty of making Xenial work.

+By going back to 15.04 sources, we forego all of the improvements, but also all of the hardship of completing these conversions.
+This is definitely a huge compromise, but one that we hope can get ourselves on a more stable, updated, and secure base OS.

+Sudoku refers to the idea that we need to take parts and ideas from everywhere we can to complete the puzzle that is Ubuntu Touch.
+It's also a prime example of why you don't let developers name things.

+## How can I backup my phone?

+   SSH and/or MDT?

+## Do you have the official Ubuntu Touch documentation? (needs more information)

+   Yes, it's all on GitHub.
+Assuming you mean the documentation on docs.ubuntu.com.

+## Will you relax app confinement?

+    App developers would love it if we did, but the security minded among us take pause at the idea of completely relaxing confinement.
+We'll have to strike a balance between the two.

+## What will you do with scopes?

+    This is a meritocratic community.
+If the people contributing (especially app developers) want scopes to stay in the OS and develop compelling options for the platform, they stay.
+As it is, though, there is a very interesting (working) home screen concept that takes the best of the aggregation scopes like Today and puts them right in front of you.
+Since it's working, it has a lot of weight in our decision making process.

+    If you have an idea for an overhaul to Scopes and can get the support from others to get it developed, we'd love to see it.

+## Halium

+    (Developer content ahead!)
+As for the Halium news for this week, Marius has managed to get 15.04 images somewhat working on Halium.
+The largest issue is that Mir doesn't run, which requires some patching to libhybris.
+Someone in the community has compared the differences between upstream libhybris and Canonical's fork to provide a patch that should add the required Mir support.
+Another issue that Halium is running into is not working correctly on devices that come with Qualcomm's modified version of Android, known officially as "Android for MSM" and unofficially as CAF.
+Running Halium on these devices requires a rebuild of libhybris, as well as any OS components that directly interface with it.
+In our case, that's Mir

+Who do you have in mind when delevoping Ubuntu Touch?

+What will this FAQ tell me? / What do I do if it doesn't tell me what I want?
+WHAT IS A FAQ?!

+So, is this like a Linux phone?

+What works on ______ device?
+(I think we need video demos of each device, updated every OTA if not sooner) — i.e. This is what you're getting yourself into (enter youtube... some wanabe star usually does this for us — hopefully someone IN the procject rather than)

+Why is UBports using Telegram when other messaging apps are more secure?

+Is multi-rom supported?
+(Yes, it's answered but I think some people ask this question directly... so maybe dedicated question...)

+Where can I send my feedback on

+   please see our Contact page at https://ubports.com/page/contactus

+    -

+Will the final product allow me to us "sudo" and "apt-get" just like a desktop computer?

+    I'm not sure we want to get this technical with the faqs.
+Focus on new users?
+Terminal commands are generally not for "normal" people.